pawbz/FocusedBlindDecon.jl/docs/src/tut1.md

 p2=plotg(pa[:g], title="LSBD g")
 ```

-Instead, we perform FBD!
+Instead, we perform FBD that uses the focusing functionals to regularize `lsbd!`.

 ```@example tut1; continued = true
 FBD.fbd!(pa)
 ```

-Notice that the extract impulse responses are closer to `gobs`.
+Notice that the extract impulse responses are closer to `gobs`, except for a scaling factor and an overall translation in time.

 ```@example tut1
 p3=plotg(pa[:g], title="FBD g")